Valkyria Chronicles (video game): Reception

 Valkyria Chronicles has received very favorable reviews from numerous sources, including writers for IGN, RPGFan, G4TV's X-Play, and GameTrailers.
 Kevin VanOrd of GameSpot was impressed with the title's gameplay design, noting that it gave players a new sense of tactical freedom absent in other games of the same genre via the removal of certain staples such as a grid-based map.
 Some reviewers enjoyed the active and strategic nature of combat.
-According to Game Revolution's Chris Hudak, "nail-gnawingly tense" situations kept the player emotionally involved in the game.
+According to Game Revolutions Chris Hudak, "nail-gnawingly tense" situations kept the player emotionally involved in the game.
 Both the game's story and the way in which it was presented were cited as strong points.
 Longevity was also attributed to the game, with James Quentin Clark of RPGFan noting that, "the game gets better the more you play it."
 While pleased overall, multiple reviewers criticized the artificial intelligence of enemy forces.